brian-j-smith/Mamba.jl/doc/tutorial.rst

 	    false
 	  ),

-	  beta = MCMCStochastic(1,
+	  beta = Stochastic(1,
 	    :(IsoNormal(2, sqrt(1000)))
 	  ),

-	  s2 = MCMCStochastic(
+	  s2 = Stochastic(
 	    :(InverseGamma(0.001, 0.001))
 	  )

 	)

-A single integer value for the first ``MCMCStochastic`` constructor argument indicates that the node is an array of the specified dimension.
+A single integer value for the first ``Stochastic`` constructor argument indicates that the node is an array of the specified dimension.
 Absence of an integer value implies a scalar node.
 The next argument is a quoted `expression <http://docs.julialang.org/en/latest/manual/metaprogramming/>`_ that can contain any valid **julia** code.
 Expressions for stochastic nodes must return a distribution object from or compatible with the `Distributions <http://distributionsjl.readthedocs.org/en/latest/>`_ package :cite:`juliastats:2014:DP`.
 Such objects represent the nodes' distributional specifications.
 An optional boolean argument after the expression can be specified to indicate whether values of the node should be monitored (saved) during MCMC simulations (default: ``true``).

 Stochastic expressions must return a single distribution object that can accommodate the dimensionality of the node, or return an array of (univariate) distribution objects of the same dimension as the node.
 Examples of alternative, but equivalent, prior distribution specifications for the ``beta`` node are shown below.

 .. code-block:: julia

 	# Case 1: Multivariate Normal with independence covariance matrix
-	beta = MCMCStochastic(1,
+	beta = Stochastic(1,
 	  :(IsoNormal(2, sqrt(1000)))
 	)

 	# Case 2: One common univariate Normal
-	beta = MCMCStochastic(1,
+	beta = Stochastic(1,
 	  :(Normal(0, sqrt(1000)))
 	)

 	# Case 3: Array of univariate Normals
-	beta = MCMCStochastic(1,
+	beta = Stochastic(1,
 	  :(Distribution[Normal(0, sqrt(1000)), Normal(0, sqrt(1000))])
 	)

 	# Case 4: Array of univariate Normals
-	beta = MCMCStochastic(1,
+	beta = Stochastic(1,
 	  :(Distribution[Normal(0, sqrt(1000)) for i in 1:2])
 	)